2024-06-24

 to create a combined image thumbspack.jpg from a list of individual sprite images.

 The maximum dimension of a JPEG file is 65536 pixels in either dimension .. so this method will only work for up to 436 thumbnails if the sprite file is a linear concatenation of 150x150 sub-images.
 To go beyond this limit, I could make a 2-dimensional packed file with more complex addressing, or create multiple packed files.
 Either of these methods requires corresponding changes to the CSS sprite definitions.
-(For example, multics-images.html divides its 650 images into 5 files, divided by topic; when the "People" category came near to exceeding this limit, I divided the section into 1960-2009 and 2010-onward packed files, by changing the template and the database that lists images.)
+(To avoid the limit on JPEG size, multics-images.html divides its 650 images into 5 files, divided by topic; when the "People" category came near to exceeding this limit, I divided the section into 1960-2009 and 2010-onward packed files, by changing the template and the database that lists images.)

 HTML Code